Mike Toglia Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.41 team ERA that ranks 19th among all league pitching staffs.
+- The Dodgers have a 4.38 team ERA that ranks 18th among all MLB pitching staffs.

-- In his most recent time out on Wednesday, June 28, the lefty tossed six scoreless innings against the Colorado Rockies while surrendering one hit.
+- Dodgers pitchers combine to give up 130 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- In 16 games this season, the 35-year-old has amassed an ERA of 2.55, with 9.9 strikeouts per nine innings.
-Opponents are batting .216 against him.
+- In his most recent appearance on Sunday, the righty threw six innings against the San Diego Padres, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.